 Find out more

-Behaviour that causes harassment, alarm or distress to other people living in your neighbourhood.
+- Anti-social behaviour - behaviour that causes harassment, alarm or distress to other people living in your neighbourhood.

-Staying safe when you're out and about, on public transport or using a cash machine.
+- Crime prevention - staying safe when you're out and about, on public transport or using a cash machine.

-Teams that police places and respond to neighbourhood issues, such as anti social behaviour.
+- Safer neighbourhood teams - teams that police places and respond to neighbourhood issues, such as anti social behaviour.

-Details of vehicles we've seized that are being, have been or will be used to commit a waste crime such as fly tipping.
+- Vehicle seizures for waste crimes - details of vehicles we've seized that are being, have been or will be used to commit a waste crime such as fly tipping.